National language: Official versus national languages

 "National language" and "official language" are best understood as two concepts or legal categories with ranges of meaning that may coincide, or may be intentionally separate.
 Stateless nations are not in the position to legislate an official language, but their languages may be sufficiently distinct and well-preserved to be national languages.
-Some languages may be recognized popularly as "national languages," while others may enjoy official recognition in use or promotion.
+Some languages may be recognized popularly as "national languages", while others may enjoy official recognition in use or promotion.

 In many African countries, some or all indigenous African languages are officially used, promoted, or expressly allowed to be promoted (usually taught in schools and written in important publications) as semi-official languages whether by long-term legislation or short-term, case-by-case executive (government) measures.
 To be official, spoken and written languages may enjoy government or federalised use, major tax-funded promotion or at least full tolerance as to their teaching and employers' recognition in public education, standing on equal footing with the official language(s).
 Further, they may enjoy recognition as a language used in compulsory schooling and treasury money may be spent to teach or encourage adults in learning a language which is a minority language in a particular area to restore its understanding and spread its moral stories, rhymes, poems, phrases, songs, and other literary heritage which will promote social cohesion (where other languages remain) or will promote nationalist differentiation where another, non-indigenous language is deprecated.

 National languages

-Albania

-Albanian is the national language of Albania.
-Greek is the national language of the Greek communities, predominately in the south.
-Aromanian serves as a national language of the Aromanian linguistic minority.
-Albanian is also the national language of Kosovo, parts of southern Italy, southern Montenegro and southern Serbia.
-It is a co-official but not a national language of North Macedonia.

-Algeria

-Arabic is the national language in Algeria.
-Berber is also an official language.
-French has no official status but is widely used in education, business and the media.

-Andorra

-Andorra's national language is Catalan; moreover Catalan is an official language in several territories in Spain (Catalonia, Valencian Community, Balearic Islands), and is spoken (without official recognition or status) in territories in Spain (the Catalan-Aragonese borderlands known as La Franja and the Murcian municipality of El Carche), France (Pyrénées Orientales) and in Italy (Alghero).

-Armenia

-Armenian language is a separate branch in the linguistic family of Indo-European languages.
-Armenian is widely spoken in Armenia as well as in its diaspora.